cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 This specification also makes use of a random-key robust Message Authentication Code (MAC).
 The random-key robustness property states that, given two random keys k1 and k2, it is infeasible to find a message m such that MAC(k1, m) = MAC(k2, m).
-The API and parameters for the random-key robust MAC is as follows:
+The API and parameters for the random-key robust MAC are as follows:

 - MAC(key, msg): Compute a message authentication code over input `msg` with key `key`, producing a fixed-length output of `Nm` bytes.